top of page

 In other words, just as a neurotypical person might find it hard to understand or predict the thoughts, feelings, and behaviors of a person with autism, the reverse is also true.
 A person with autism might find it equally hard to understand or predict the thoughts, feelings, and behaviors of a neurotypical person.
 This mutual misunderstanding is what's referred to as the "double empathy problem."

 The concept of the double empathy problem is important because it reframes the discourse from a deficit-based model (where autism is seen as a set of impairments) to one that emphasizes mutual understanding and communication.
-By recognizing these challenges, it opens up new ways for us to understand and bridge the gap between neurodivergent and neurotypical individuals.
+By recognizing these challenges, it opens up new paths to mutual understanding and helps us bridge the gap between neurodivergent and neurotypical individuals.

 In a famous 2020 study by Catherine Crompton and peers, the researchers conducted an experiment that involved the game of "telephone," in which a message is relayed in whispers from one person to the next.
 The experiment was conducted with three groups: one group of eight autistic people, one group of eight non-autistic people, and mixed groups of autistic and non-autistic people.